Sun Boy: "Five Years Later"

-Inferno made an appearance in Final Crisis: Legion of 3 Worlds #5, among many Legionnaires from throughout the Multiverse.

 Post-Zero Hour

-In post-Zero Hour continuity, Dirk Morgna is a supporting character, who occasionally gains "Sun Boy" powers, but is not a member of the Legion.
+In post-Zero Hour continuity, Dirk Morgna is a supporting character who does not permanently possess powers.
+He temporarily gains superpowers on two occasions.
+The first is caused by Doctor Regulus injecting Dirk with radioactive gold, causing him to glow white-hot.

-Again blaming Dirk for his dismissal, Dr. Regulus attempts to kill Morgna by injecting him with radioactive gold.
-This instead causes him to glow white hot, blinding Regulus.
-He is unable to control this power and has to wear a special suit to protect others from it.
 While helping the Legion battle Regulus, he uses up all the energy and returns to normal.

-Dirk returns in Legionnaires #71 (May 1999), in which he is possessed by an elemental spirit called Ph'yr, one of the four Elements of Disaster, and turns into a living humanoid fireball.
-The elementals wish to gain Mordru's power.
-Dirk manages to regain control, and helps the Legion and the stone elemental Brika/Roxx defeat the two who had given themselves over to the elemental spirits.
+Dirk is later possessed by an elemental spirit called Ph'yr, one of the four Elements of Disaster, and turns into a living humanoid fireball.
+Dirk gains control of his powers and helps the Legion defeat the Elements.

 Threeboot

-In the 2004 revised Legion continuity, unlike the rest of his Legion comrades, Dirk Morgna's parents openly support the galactic movement the Legion represents.
-Joining the Legion as Sun Boy, Cosmic Boy names him the group's field leader.
-Confused as to whether or not his Legion membership is his desire or that of his parents, Dirk ultimately opts to resign from the group.
-He then decides to help the myriad of exiled descendants living in "otherspace" in the wake of the defeat of their leader, Praetor Lemnos.
-Ruefully, the Legion accedes to his request, but hope that Dirk will eventually return to their ranks.
+In the "Threeboot", Sun Boy is the field leader of the Legion.
+Additionally, his parents openly support the galactic movement the Legion represents.
+Confused as to whether or not his Legion membership is his desire or that of his parents, Sun Boy opts to resign from the group and decides to help the myriad of exiled descendants living in "otherspace" in the wake of the defeat of their leader, Praetor Lemnos.

-Dirk and his associates are kidnapped by the Dominators, who wish to steal their powers, but they are rescued by the Legion and the Wanderers.

-Sun Boy returns to the Legion and reveals that he has had all remaining members of Terra Firma arrested.
-His return is put to a vote per his request.

-This version of Sun Boy was killed by Superboy-Prime in Legion of Three Worlds #3.
-His body is later revived as part of the Black Lantern Corps in Adventure Comics (vol. 2) #4.
+This version of Sun Boy is killed by Superboy-Prime in Final Crisis: Legion of 3 Worlds #3.
+His body is resurrected as part of the Black Lantern Corps in the Blackest Night event.

 Post-Infinite Crisis

-The events of the Infinite Crisis miniseries have restored a close analogue of the Pre-Crisis on Infinite Earths Legion to continuity, as seen in "The Lightning Saga" story arc in Justice League of America and Justice Society of America, and in the "Superman and the Legion of Super-Heroes" story arc in Action Comics.
-In the latter storyline, Sun Boy had been captured by Earth Man and plugged into a machine, which used his powers to turn many of the suns in the galaxy red.
-Sun Boy is later rescued by his teammates.